Shaquille O'Neal: Education

 O'Neal dropped out of LSU for the NBA after three years.
 However, he promised his mother he would eventually return to his studies and complete his bachelor's degree.
 He fulfilled that promise in 2000, earning his B.A. degree in general studies from LSU, with a minor in political science.
 Coach Phil Jackson let O'Neal miss a home game so he could attend graduation.
 At the ceremony, he told the crowd "now I can go and get a real job".

 Subsequently, O'Neal earned an online MBA degree through the University of Phoenix in 2005.
 In reference to his completion of his MBA degree, he stated: "It's just something to have on my resume for when I go back into reality.
 Someday I might have to put down a basketball and have a regular 9-to-5 like everybody else."

 Toward the end of his playing career, O'Neal began work on an educational doctorate at Barry University.
 His doctoral capstone topic was "The Duality of Humor and Aggression in Leadership Styles".
 O'Neal received his Ed.D. degree in Human Resource Development from Barry in 2012.
 He told a reporter for ABC News that he planned to further his education by attending law school.

+He later returned to LSU, earning a Master of Arts degree in Liberal Arts in May 2026.

 In 2009, O'Neal attended the Sportscaster U. training camp at S. I. Newhouse School of Public Communications at Syracuse University.
 Additionally, he studied directing and cinematography with the New York Film Academy's Filmmaking Conservatory.